florist-notes/CNN-GoogLeNet/README.md

 -
 Paper : " [Inception-ResNet and the Impact of Residual Connections on Learning](https://arxiv.org/abs/1602.07261) "

 Inception-v4 is proposed in this fourth paper.
 It integrates Residual Connection into the network.
-I felt taht first covering ResNet will help me to write this section better.
+I felt that first covering ResNet will help me to write this section better.
 Will update this section soon :)

 References